 Make a perfect cup of gyokuro

-Both of our gyokuro teas are from Uji which is famous in Japan for producing the finest gyokuro.
+Our gyokuro teas are sourced from Uji, renowned in Japan for producing the finest gyokuro.

-Netto Gyokuro is fragmented and brewed at a higher temperature.
+Netto Gyokuro is fine-drawn, allowing for a higher brewing temperature.
 There is also a lower steeping time of one minute.
 It is also excellent served iced during the summer months.

-If you have an electric kettle set the temperature at 70°C (158°F).
-Then pour over leaves in your teapot and steep for 3 minutes.
+Uji Tezumi Gyokuro is the highest-quality gyokuro from Uji.
+If you have an electric kettle, set the temperature at 70°C (158°F).
+Then, pour the leaves over the water in your teapot and steep for 3 minutes.

 Traditional teapot method: reduce water temperature by pouring hot water from one container to another.